Nadia O'Mara

 Email This Page

-Prior to coming to the Bar, Nadia worked in the human rights sector at leading UK non-governmental organisations, Liberty and JUSTICE where she gained a wealth of experience in policy, campaigns and strategic litigation.
+Prior to coming to the Bar, Nadia worked in the human rights sector at leading UK non-governmental organisations, Liberty, and JUSTICE.
+She welcomes and is regularly instructed by NGOs, including advisory and strategic work.

 Asylum & Immigration